mttmccb/minimal-mistakes/_posts/2015-01-17-ice-pancakes.md

 ---
 title: Ice pancakes!
-categories:
+tags:
 - Short
-tags:
 - pancakes
+---
----These are awesome, mother nature creates the weirdest things...
+These are awesome, mother nature creates the weirdest things...